-- 1. Coordinates and supervises the daily activities of the students. - 2.
-Serves on the Formation Committee.
-He or his associate reviews the goal-setting form completed by each student at the beginning of every school year. - 3.
-Exercises general supervision over social and cultural activities of students. - 4.
-Serves as an ex-officio a member of the Cultural Events Committee.
-He may appoint another Formation Director to represent him on this Committee. - 5.
-Refers students for non-academic counseling when needed. - 6.
-Maintains ultimate supervision over students involved in the College Work-Study Program, in collaboration with the Work-Study Coordinator. - 7.
-Communicates with the student body, faculty, staff and administration on matters concerning student life, and monitors the information on student bulletin boards. - 8.
-Reviews the Student Handbook and is responsible for the implementation of its rules and regulations as these pertain to student deportment, either on or off campus. - 9.
-Works closely with the Student Senate. - 10.
-Organizes and carries out the student orientation program.
+- 1. The Dean of Students is appointed by the President for a period of three years.
+He is accountable to the President through the Vice President for Formation. - 2.
+Rights and Duties: - 2.1 Is immediately responsible for the supervision of the daily activities of students.
+As Dean of discipline and student life, he is ex-officio co-chair of the Student Activities and Welfare (S.A.W.)
+Committee. - 2.2 Is a member of the Formation Team.
+He or his associate reviews the goal-setting form completed by each student at the beginning of every school year. - 2.3 Exercises general supervision over social and cultural activities of students.
+He is ex-officio a member of the Cultural Events Committee.
+He may appoint another formator to represent him on this Committee. - 2.4 Refers students for non-academic counseling when needed.

-- 11. Helps assure student safety by participation in fire drills, swimming pool safety, driver regulations, etc. Serves on the Emergency Committee or delegates to the Associate Dean of Students. - 12.
-Serves as the Director of Health Services or delegates such responsibilities to another qualified person, and, as such: - Refers students to competent local physicians, dentists, etc. when appropriate and necessary. - Issues official excuses from class because of health reasons. - Informs faculty members regarding students officially excused from class attendance due to health reasons. - 13.
-Approves expenditures of the Student Senate over \$50. - 14.
-Collaborates with the President's Secretary to prepare the annual College Almanac in consultation with the Formation Committee. - 15.
-Prepares the annual budget for student activities within his areas of supervision. - 16.
-Serves as the Sports Coordinator or delegates someone to direct the athletic program. - 17.
-Works closely with the Graduation Committee. - 18.
-Other duties/responsibilities as assigned by the Vice President for Formation.
+- 2.5 Maintains ultimate supervision over students involved in the College Work-Study Program. - 2.6 Communicates with the faculty, student body, and administration on matters concerning student life, as well as monitors the information on student bulletin boards. - 2.7 Prepares the Student Handbook and is responsible for the implementation of its rules and regulations as these pertain to student deportment, either on or off campus. - 2.8 Works closely with the student senate. - 2.9 Conducts the student orientation program. - 2.10 Is responsible for all students' safety, through such things as compliance with fire drills, swimming pool safety, driver regulations, and during emergencies. - 2.11 Is the Director of Health Services or delegates such responsibilities to another qualified person, and, as such: - 2.11.1 Makes referrals, when appropriate and necessary, to competent local physicians, dentists, etc. - 2.11.2 Is responsible for the issuing of official excuses from class because of health reasons. - 2.11.3 Informs faculty members regarding students officially excused from class attendance due to health reasons. - 2.12 Approves expenditures of the Student Senate over \$50. - 2.13 Prepares the annual student activities calendar in consultation with students, faculty, and administration. - 2.14 Prepares an annual budget for student activities within his areas of supervision. - 2.15 Is the Sports Coordinator or delegates someone to direct the athletic program. - 2.16 Works closely with the Graduation Committee.